I used to marvel at writers who are really prolific. I always wondered how they’re able to constantly crank out a nonstop flow of new material.

-Around 2:00 PM I would go to the gym because it was the least crowded at that time.
+Around [2:00] in the afternoon I would go to the gym because it was the least crowded at that time.
 That was actually a high point of my day.

-Look, the point I’m trying to make is that I let my whole day just kind of drift along dealing with whatever cropped up.
+Look, the point I’m trying to make is this: I let my whole day just kind of drift along dealing with whatever cropped up.
 There was no plan or organization.

 Here’s what I NOW do and

 I get out of bed at the same time every day, and… I get out of bed!
 I don’t hit the snooze alarm or lounge around an extra ten minutes.
 (Weekends are a different story though.)